caffeinated-nick/arduino-remote/docs/rf_transmitter_setup.md

 # RF Transmitter Setup

-While running the Arduino setup should involve the ESP-13 shield connected directly to the Arduino Uno.
+While running, the Arduino setup should involve the ESP-13 shield connected directly to the Arduino Uno.
 The RF Transmitter should then be connected on the *ESP-13* side of the ESP board:

 | **ESP-13**    | **RF-Transmitter** |
 |---------------|--------------------|